tlklein/mongodb-data-platform-project/README.md

 ![Screenshot 2024-12-24 at 10 24 06 PM](398512429-b71af6f2-089b-4e80-9f96-f426f7773ac3.png)

 # Enterprise Data Platform Project
-This project focuses on enhancing a mock application designed to simulate operations for a Houston-area non-profit organization, demonstrating improvements to resource planning and user experience.
-The document outlines the steps taken to transition, enhance, and integrate features that showcase the application's scalability, maintainability, and user experience potential.

 ## Project Overview
 The application, originally developed by previous students as a prototype, is a data platform designed to simulate how Community Health Workers (CHWs) might organize events, collect client data, and facilitate sign-ups for various services.
 This project expands upon the existing codebase by introducing new features and refining the application to demonstrate better maintainability and usability in a real-world scenario.
-Key technologies: **MEVN Stack** (MongoDB, Express, Vue.js, Node.js).
+- Key technologies: **MEVN Stack** (MongoDB, Express, Vue.js, Node.js).

 ## Scope and Features
 ### Key Enhancements